umami-ware/acrode-cookie-notice/README.md

 ## 🤝&nbsp; Contributions

 We are committed to a fully transparent development process and **highly appreciate any contributions**.
 Contributions, issues- and feature-requests are welcome.
 Whether you are helping us fixing bugs, proposing new feature, improving our documentation or just leaving your review or experience will be much appreciated! 🎉

+### Submitting сhanges

+* Open a new issue in the [GitHub Issue Tracker](https://github.com/umami-ware/cookie-notice/issues).
+* Fork and clone the repository.
+* Create a new branch based off the `master` branch.
+* Make changes.
+* Test everything .
+* Submit a pull request, referencing any issues it addresses.

+We will review your Pull Request as soon as possible.
+Thank you for contributing!

 ## ❤️&nbsp; Show your support